Tmunayyer/gocamelpack/README.md

 ## Roadmap / TODOs

+- [ ] A solid testing setup to be confident whats going to happen to the files.
 - [ ] An option for all or nothing copy, with graceful failure and cleanup.
 - [ ] Progress indicator during copies.
 - [ ] Signal (Ctrl‑C) cancellation with cleanup.